 - Projects submitted by managers or agents applying on behalf of an artist, ensemble, group or band

 - Artist-in-residence programs, where an artist is invited by an arts organization or institution to work, teach or mentor for a specific period

-- Projects that are part of the programming or operations of the Resident Arts Partners of the Shenkman Arts Centre (Arts Network Ottawa, Gloucester Pottery School, le Mouvement d’implication francophone d’Orléans MIFO, Ottawa Theatre School, Ottawa School of Art)
+- Projects that are part of the programming or operations of the Resident Arts Partners of the Shenkman Arts Centre (Arts Network Ottawa, Gloucester Pottery School, le Mouvement d’implication francophone d’Orléans (MIFO), Ottawa School of Art, and Ottawa School of Theatre)

 A full list of eligible and ineligible expenses can be found in the Application Budget form.
 Only expenses directly related to the project are eligible.

 Non-incorporated arts collective with an active steering committee

 To a maximum of $1,250